I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dukmdt/ns-d3dukmdt-d3dddi_mapgpuvirtualaddress.md

 ## Members

+`hPagingQueue`

+A handle for the device paging queue, used for the operation.

 `BaseAddress`

 (Optional) If non-<b>NULL</b>, the video memory manager will attempt to use this address as the base address for the mapping.
 If the range from <b>BaseAddress</b> to <b>BaseAddress</b>+<b>Size</b> isn’t free, it must belong to a range, previously obtained by calling <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_reservegpuvirtualaddresscb.md">pfnReserveGpuVirtualAddressCb</a> or <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_mapgpuvirtualaddresscb.md">pfnMapGpuVirtualAddressCb</a>.
 The <b>BaseAddress</b> value is in bytes and must be aligned to CPU page boundary.
 If <b>NULL</b> is specified, the video memory manager will pick the base address for the allocation within the specified <b>MinimumAddress</b> and <b>MaximumAddress</b>.

-`DriverProtection`

-Specifies a driver specific 64bits protection value associated with the VA range being allocated.
-The specified driver protection will be used in call to <a href="https://msdn.microsoft.com/08328e82-d1cc-4c50-bc96-7382232676ab">DxgkDdiUpdatePageTable</a> for page table entries corresponding to this virtual address range.

-`hAllocation`

-Handle to the allocation being mapped into the GPU virtual address space.
-Must be <b>NULL</b> when <b>Protection.NoAccess</b> or <b>Protection.Zero</b> is specified.

-`hPagingQueue`

-A handle for the device paging queue, used for the operation.

-`MaximumAddress`

-(Optional) Specifies the maximum GPU virtual address to consider for the mapped range. the video memory manager will guarantee that <b>BaseAddress</b>+<b>Size</b> &lt;= <b>MaximumAddress</b>.
-If this is set to <b>NULL</b> the video memory manager will not apply any limit.
-The <b>MaximumAddress</b> value is in bytes and must be aligned to the 4KB page.
-This parameter is ignored when <b>BaseAddress</b> != NULL.

 `MinimumAddress`